-The increasing incidence of cancer and cardiovascular diseases are the major factors driving the refurbished medical device market.
+The increasing incidence of cancer and cardiovascular diseases is the major factor driving global refurbished medical device market growth.

 Due to a large patient population suffering from chronic diseases such as cancer and cardiovascular diseases worldwide and the growing demand for low-cost medical devices due to budget constraints in developing countries, the global refurbished equipment market is expected to grow significantly.
 Companies like GE Healthcare, Siemens, and Philips, for instance, have begun focusing on the refurbishment of large scanning machines like angiography, radiology-based equipment, magnetic resonance, X-ray systems, and other molecular imaging instruments and are now selling them at a 30% discount over new systems.